dotnet/arcade/repro-environment.md

 - Logs from original failure available
 - Shares already setup
 - Make it easy to re-run the failing test  (initially, this might just be run all the test again...hopefully we can do better)

+### Implementation Notes
+For an initial "strawman", the current idea is to use Jenkins to basically redo a run, but not publish or update the PR, and then give the machine to the dev to poke around with.

 ### Misc reference material
 - dotnet-ci jumping off point: https://github.com/dotnet/dotnet-ci